-Planners can start preparing for future events by professionally handling a cancellation
+Event planners can start preparing for future events by professionally handling a cancellation

-Ultimately, the decision as to whether to postpone or cancel an event is the product of several factors as evidenced between postponement for professional sports and cancellations for collegiate events.
-The feasibility of pushing an event to a later date based on the availability of participants and facilities is a major factory and hosts also need to gauge whether there will still be interest from all parties in having the event at a future point in time.
+Stakeholders include event staff, sponsors, participants and spectators, just to name a few.
+The feasibility of pushing an event to a later date based on the availability of participants and the facility is a major factor, and hosts also need to gauge whether there will still be interest from all parties in having the event at a future point in time.

-Regardless of the ultimate decision, there are a number of things a planner needs to do in order to appropriately manage the crisis.
-And, as odd as it may sound, this is a great opportunity to start building toward your next event.
+As Roland Rivera, World Series Director of Triple Crown Sports explains, “I have to consider the safety and health of all participants above all else when considering cancellations.”
+Regardless of the ultimate decision, there are a number of steps a planner needs to take in order to appropriately manage the crisis.
+Oddly enough, it is also a great opportunity to start building toward your next event.

 Other Things to Do

-It is important to take advantage of any opportunity for follow up communication during this time.
+It is also important to take advantage of any opportunity for follow up communication during this time.
 No matter if it’s an update to the status of an event or a confirmation of the location for next year’s tournament, staying in touch with people keeps you at the forefront of their minds as they make future plans.

 Rivera also notes that he is being contacted by locations and venues that are looking to fill gaps in their schedules that are suddenly created by other cancellations.